laravel-the-hidden-treasures/strings/README.md

 ## snake()

-Convert a string to snake case.
+Convert a string from camel case format to snake case.

 **Method:**